Zymbit-Docs/docs/content/bootware-preview/_index.md

 The Zboot process will now take place.
 On the console, you will see:

-* “Loading zboot please wait…” message, which takes around 4-5min.
+* “Loading: Encrypted zboot please wait…” message, which takes around 4-5min.
 * The A/B partitions will be configured and setup for LUKS encryption protected by the Zymbit HSM
 * It will then take a few minutes to get/unpack tarballs from the image.
 * It will take some time to unpack the image into the A/B root partitions - approximately 7 minutes, each.